 - Its terms, conditions, and beneficiaries can be changed, and the assets can be returned to you without any cost or tax effect at any time.

 - It can be set up within a matter of days and requires no appraisals, no gift taxes, no extra tax returns, and no ongoing maintenance fees.
 You can transfer any asset into or out of the trust without any tax consequences.
 Our trusts do not increase or decrease your income taxes, and we will coordinate with your CPA to be sure they understand and agree with the tax treatment.

-- It is supported by generations of legal precedent.
+- Another one of the advantages of an Asset Vault Trust is it’s supported by generations of legal precedent.
 On the other hand, despite heavy marketing, history and court cases prove that offshore trusts and DAPTs fail to protect assets as promised.

 - And lastly, our team has years of relevant experience and remains current, so our asset protection framework is sophisticated enough for clients with over a $100 million, while simple and economical enough for those with just $1 million.

 ASSET VAULT TRUSTS™ ARE BETTER THAN DOMESTIC ASSET PROTECTION TRUSTS

 |Effective Jurisdictions||Currently only a minority of States have enacted Domestic Asset Protection Trust (DAPT) statutes.||Our trusts are effective under the laws of all 50 States and the Federal Bankruptcy code.|